 One of the most powerful aspects of Switchboard is the potential for organic, indirect, and peripheral connections that help users find what they are looking for.
 Having all posts open to the entire community supports this potential, and there is a way to amplify it to further foster it on Switchboard: connecting users that are already participating and engaging.

-As an steward, you have the ability to use powerful admin tools to do this (hyperlink to lesson on this), but the vast majority of your community does not.
+As a steward, you have the ability to use powerful admin tools to do this, but the vast majority of your community does not.
 In light of this, it’s important to model behavior that the community can easily follow, and the easiest way to do that is through existing posts.

 People who post asks/offers and/or comment on asks/offers are clearly engaged and interested in connecting with the community, this is one of the easiest ways to grease the wheels in posts to foster engagement on your Switchboard.
 Just think about it: users who don’t know each other look at an ask and reference an earlier offer the asker should connect with, or users make a suggestion for someone who posted an offer to connect with another person that posted a similar offer to collaborate or share ideas.
 The best part here is that all of this information is easily searchable using the keyword search tool.